Blurred Complex Exponentiation: The use of density to prove -closedness

 \begin{lemma} Suppose $V \subs G^n$ is irreducible and rotund, and $\dim V = n$.
 Let $J$ be a connected algebraic subgroup of $\gm^n$ given by a matrix equation $y^M = 1$.
 Let $\gamma \in V(\C)$.
 Then there is a Zariski-open subset $V_J$ of $V$ such that if $\gamma \in V_J$ then $\dim (V \cap \gamma{+}TJ) \le \dim J$. \end{lemma} \begin{proof} The intersection $V \cap \gamma{+}TJ$ is a fibre of the regular map $V \to M\cdot V$.
 So by the fibre dimension theorem there is a Zariski-open $V_J$ such that for $\gamma \in V_J$ we have $\dim (V \cap \gamma{+}TJ) = n - \dim M\cdot V$.
 Since $V$ is rotund, $\dim M\cdot V \ge \rk M = n-\dim J$.
 Thus for $\gamma \in V_J$ we have $\dim (V \cap \gamma{+}TJ) \le \dim J$ as required. \end{proof}

-For a subgroup $\h$ of $\gm(\C)$, recall that $\Gamma_\h = \class{(x,y)\in G(F)}{y/\exp(x) \in \h}$ and $\C_\h = \tuple{\C;+,\cdot,\Gamma_\h}$.
+For a subgroup $\h$ of $\gm(\C)$, recall that $\Gamma_\h = \class{(x,y)\in G(F)}{\frac{y}{\exp(x)} \in \h}$ and $\C_\h = \tuple{\C;+,\cdot,\Gamma_\h}$.

-\begin{prop} If $\h$ is any subgroup of $\gm(\C)$ which is dense in the complex topology then $\C_\h$ is $\Gamma$-closed. \end{prop} \begin{proof} Let $V$ be an irreducible, rotund subvariety of $G^n(\C)$, of dimension $n$.
+\begin{prop} If $\h$ is any subgroup of $\gm(\C)$ which is dense in the complex topology then $\C_\h$ is $\Gamma$-closed. \end{prop} \begin{proof}\footnote{Thanks to Margaret Friedland who gave a helpful answer on MathOverflow to help fill a gap in an earlier version of this proof. \url{https://mathoverflow.net/q/343181} } Let $V$ be an irreducible, rotund subvariety of $G^n(\C)$, of dimension $n$.
 Let $a$ be a regular point of $V(\C)$, and let $U$ be a small neighbourhood of $a$ in $V(\C)$, with respect to the complex topology.
 We may take $U$ to be analytically diffeomorphic to an open ball in $\C^n$ because $a$ is a regular point.
-Let $\theta: G^n(\C) \to \gm^n(\C)$ be the map given by $\theta(x,y) = y/\exp(x)$.
+Let $\theta: G^n(\C) \to \gm^n(\C)$ be the map given by

 Let $t = \theta(a) \in \gm^n(\C)$ and let $A = \theta^{-1}(t) \cap U$.
 Then $A$ is an analytic subset of $U$, so, by taking $U$ sufficiently small, we may assume that $A$ is connected.
 Thus $A$ is a connected neighbourhood of $a$ in the intersection $a{+}\G^n \cap V(\C) \subs G^n(\C)$.